Emily Arnold McCully: Biography

 Arnold was born in Galesburg, Illinois, but grew up in Garden City, New York.
 She graduated from Pembroke College, now a part of Brown University, in 1961 and earned an M.A. in Art History from Columbia University.
-At Brown she acted in the inaugural evening of Production Workshop and other plays, co-wrote the annual musical, Brownbrokers, and earned a Phi Beta Kappa key.
+At Brown she acted in the inaugural evening of Production Workshop and other plays, co-wrote the 1960 Brownbrokers musical Happily Never After with Elizabeth Diggs, and earned a Phi Beta Kappa key.

 In 1976, she published a short story in The Massachusetts Review.
 It was selected for the O'Henry Collection: Best Short Stories of the Year.
 Two novels followed: A Craving in 1982, and Life Drawing in 1986.
 In 2012, McCully published Ballerina Swan with Holiday House Books for Young People, written by legendary prima ballerina Allegra Kent.
 It has received rave reviews from The New York Times, Kirkus Reviews, and School Library Journal.

-As an actor, she performed in Equity productions of Elizabeth Diggs’ Saint Florence at Capital Rep in Albany and The Vineyard Theater in New York City.
+As an actor, she performed in Equity productions of Elizabeth Diggs’ Saint Florence at Capital Repertory Theatre in Albany, NY and The Vineyard Theater in New York City.

+She lives in Chatham with her partner, playwright Elizabeth Diggs.

 Among other awards and honors, McCully has received a Christopher Award for Picnic, the two children's book of Caldecott Medal for Mirette on the High Wire, the Jane Addams Award, the Giverney Award, and an honorary doctorate from Brown University.